The province of Malaga offers us a rich and deep historical heritage thanks to its vast past.

 How to get there: https://goo.gl/maps/JBGVeen8NxBMk9cP7

-These are by no means all the archaeological sites in the province of Malaga, there are many more such as the Roman Villa Caviclum in Torrox, the Cerro del Villar in Malaga city, the Islamic Necropolis of Jabal Faruh or the Roman salting factories in Malaga or the Finca del Secretario in Fuengirola to name but a few.
+These are by no means all the archaeological sites in Malaga, there are many more such as the Roman Villa Caviclum in Torrox, the Cerro del Villar in Malaga city, the Islamic Necropolis of Jabal Faruh or the Roman salting factories in Malaga or the Finca del Secretario in Fuengirola to name but a few.

 Have you already visited any of them with your MalagaCar?